elleuchkh/ada_jekyll_page/index.md

 An other important dataset was used in our analysis which is :

--  **Edges:** they connect nodes from the above parts and describe the nature of the relation between them.
+-  **<span style="color:blue"> Edges: </span>** they connect nodes from the above parts and describe the nature of the relation between them.
 This dataset was very important especially in network analysis.

 ---

 ### <span style="color:red"> Outline of the project </span>

-There is a huge amount of data, our work will be to provide a detailed analysis of the dataset.
-We will not focus our analysis on individuals but we will instead be getting a closer view about the involved countries and the distribution of the papers around the world.
-We will try to find any correlation between the implication of each country in the panama papers with other finacial studies such as Financial secrecy index, Corruption ... and with any other interesting information we could get about those countries.
+There is a huge amount of data, our work was to provide a detailed analysis of the dataset.
+We didn't focus our analysis on specific individuals. we tried instead to get a closer view about the involved countries and the distribution of the papers around the world.We will show you a brief presentation of the involved countries and the connection between them.
+Finally, we looked for any correlation between the implication of each country in the panama papers with international indexes.
+We will try to explain the correlation found with Financial Secrecy Index (FSI) and the countries.

 ##### <span style="color:green"> Research questions </span>